MirceaDumitrescu/MirceaDumitrescu/README.md

 # Hi there :wave:

 My name is Mircea.
-I have played with code my entire life but only recently (2020) i have taken this seriously and got a job in the field.
+I have played with code my entire life.

-I can trully say coding is my passion and my only regret is i have discovered this so late.
-But never say never and better late than never.
+I can trully say coding is my passio!

 I am extremely dedicated and passionate about what i am doing and would love to learn even more, in a dedicated environment with a team formed by people with the same drive i have.